Psykotikism/Mutant_Tanks/INFORMATION.md

 		"Spawn"
 		{
 			// The number of Super Tanks with this type that can be alive at any given time.
-			// Note: Clones, respawned Super Tanks, and Super Tanks spawned through the Super Tanks++ menu are not affected.
+			// Note: Clones, respawned Super Tanks, randomized Tanks, and Super Tanks spawned through the Super Tanks++ menu are not affected.
 			// --
 			// Minimum: 0
 			// Maximum: 9999999999
 			"Type Limit"				"32"

 			// The Super Tank will only spawn on finale maps.
+			// Note: Clones, respawned Super Tanks, randomized Tanks, and Super Tanks spawned through the Super Tanks++ menu are not affected.
 			// --
 			// 0: OFF
 			// 1: ON